 All Parish Council and committee meetings are open meetings.
 This means that members of the public and press are able to attend.
 The only exception is when councillors are to discuss confidential items and when this happens there is a separate confidential agenda.
 Once it is been declared that the meeting is going into confidential session then the public and press must leave.

-You must submit your request to ask a question and details of the question in writing (by e-mail if you prefer to do this) to the Chairman of the Parish Council (See How to Contact Us), or the Parish Clerk, no later than 2.00pm on the second working day before the scheduled start time of the Council meeting.
-A copy of your question will be circulated to councillors in advance of the meeting so that councillors can consider it.
+You must submit your question in writing to the Chairman of the Parish Council or the Parish Clerk no later than 72 hours before the scheduled start time of the relevant Council or Committee meeting.

-If your request is agreed the Chairman of the Council further copies will be made available to the public and press at the meeting.
-You will be invited to put your question to the council, (you will have a maximum of 5 minutes to do this), you will then receive an answer (unless further investigations are necessary).
-Once answered you may put a supplementary question to council provided it is directly out of the original question or answer.
-You cannot ask more than one question at any one meeting.
+If your question is accepted then further copies will be made available to the public and press at the meeting and you will be invited to put your question to the council.
+You will then receive a verbal answer or informed of a written response to be provided subsequently where this is more appropriate.
+Once answered you may put a supplementary question to council for clarification provided it is directly out of the original question or answer.

 How to Present a Petition to Council

 You can present a written petition to a meeting of the council.
 It must relate to something which the council has responsibility.
-When you present your petition at a meeting of the council you will be able to address the meeting for up to three minutes to explain what the petition is about.
+When you present your petition at a meeting of the council through an elected spokesperson you will be able to address the meeting for up to three minutes to explain what the petition is about.

 The written petition must reach the Parish Clerk by 9am on the working day before the meeting you wish to address.